linhe0x0/comeon/README.md

 ## Contributing

 Contributions are always welcome, we'd love to have your helping hand on `comeon`.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on what we're looking for and how to get started.

 Your favourite document isn't covered?
 Add it to [lib/database.json](https://github.com/sqrthree/comeon/blob/master/lib/database.json) to help us improve it together.